-The apprentice will need to successfully complete all stages of the apprenticeship standard.
+The apprentice will need to successfully complete all components of the End Point Assessment stage to achieve the overall apprenticeship standard.

-Apprentices are independently assessed at the end of their programme to achieve the Apprenticeship at a Pass, Merit or Distinction grade
+Apprentices are independently assessed at the end of their programme to achieve the apprenticeship at a Pass, or Distinction grade.

 Registration to the Register of IT Technicians (RITTech) Once apprentices have completed their apprenticeship they are officially recognised by the British Computer Society (BCS) for entry onto the Register of IT Technicians, confirming SFIA level 3 professional competence.

 Progression from this apprenticeship could lead to Network Support, IT Network Manager, Communications Support or onto a higher Level 5 Apprenticeship programme